Start Here

 With finance the flavour of this month’s newsletter I thought I’d pen a list of borrower’s mistakes.
 This list is not specific to investors or owner occupiers; they are basic mistakes or assumptions that lead to mistakes that all borrowers can make…..

-Going straight to their current Bank, Credit Union or Building Society
+1) Going straight to their current bank, credit union or building society

-Those of you thinking ‘well my bank is safer than some lenders out there’ remember this – you owe them money, therefore your loan is a profit producing asset for that lender.
-So even if by chance a lender does go broke (unlikely in the current market with APRA regulations) you have protection in the knowledge your loan will ultimately be bought by another bank/lender, so its business as usual for you as a mortgagor.
+Those of you thinking ‘Well, my bank is safer than some lenders out there’ remember this – you owe them money, therefore your loan is a income producing asset for that lender.
+So even if by chance a lender does go broke (unlikely in the current market with APRA regulations) you have protection in the knowledge your loan will ultimately be bought by another bank/lender, so it’s business as usual for you as a mortgager.

 (Our Mortgage Broking division benefits greatly from new clients moving to us to manage their finance affairs, because our talented staff’s sole purpose is to manage our customers needs and wants – all day, every day)

 Undoing one lender’s ‘stuff ups’ can be costly to newly introduced clients to Empower Wealth.
-Often lenders staff are too busy in their overall roles within the bank, therefore they lack the adequate time to provide a full view of the lending landscape or sometimes they simply don’t have the a true idea of the overall lending landscape because their product offerings are not available across all the market segments.
+Often lenders’ staff are too busy in their overall roles within the bank, therefore they lack adequate time to provide a full view of the lending landscape or sometimes they simply don’t have a true idea of the overall lending landscape, because their product offerings are not available across all the market segments.
 With only limited knowledge to make a decision on a lender or loan product, it’s a logical outcome that borrowers are going to make mistakes and sometime very costly ones too!

 • “Our loans are superior to other lenders because….”

-Bought the loan because of the Cheapest Interest Rate
+5) Bought the loan because of the cheapest interest rate

 Bottom line is this, no one deliberately goes out to make a mistake when borrowing money that is costly and time consuming to rectify.